awsdocs/amazon-aurora-user-guide/doc_source/USER_CopySnapshot.md

 1. Choose **Copy Snapshot**\.

-### Copying an Unencrypted DB Cluster Snapshot by Using the AWS CLI or Amazon RDS API<a name="USER_CopyDBClusterSnapshot.Unencrypted.CrossRegion"></a>
+### Copying an unencrypted DB cluster snapshot by using the AWS CLI or Amazon RDS API<a name="USER_CopyDBClusterSnapshot.Unencrypted.CrossRegion"></a>

 Use the procedures in the following sections to copy an unencrypted DB cluster snapshot by using the AWS CLI or Amazon RDS API\.